Doing Business in Spain | Navigating Business Culture

 Spain is a country in southwestern Europe, bordering France, Portugal, Andorra, Gibraltar and Morocco (Ceuta and Melilla).
 The country has a population of just over 47 million, and the official language is Castilian Spanish.
 There are also Catalan-, Basque- and Galician- speaking minorities in the country.

 Spain had a powerful world empire during the 16th and 17th centuries.
 However subsequent failure to embrace the industrial revolutions caused Spain to fall behind in economic and political power.
-Spain remained neutral in WW2 but suffered through a devastating civil war (1936 – 1939).
+Spain remained neutral in WW2 but suffered through a devastating civil war (1936–1939).
 A transition to democracy following the death of Dictator Francisco Franco in 1975 and rapid economic modernisation gave Spain a dynamic economy.
+However, from 2008 to 2012, unemployment levels grew to almost 25% and in 2011, the new leadership announced harsh austerity measures.
+The Covid-19 pandemic also hit Spain hard with job losses affecting young and temporary workers.
+Fiscal support has been significant, and the recovery is gathering pace.
+With a GDP of $1.4 billion, Spain is the 6th economy of the EU, and 15th in the world.

 More and more Spanish companies have received foreign investment and embraced modern global management techniques.
 Consequently, the new generation of managers are less hierarchical and more team-oriented than the ‘old guard’.
 Building lasting and trusting personal relationships remains very important to Spaniards.
 The Spanish tend to distrust people who appear unwilling to spend the time or whose motives for relationship-building are unclear.